 Do employees in healthcare and social work experience any fatalities?

 Unfortunately, there is an average of one worker fatality each year in health or social care.
 There were fatal injuries to 23 members of the public in 2018/19 — this doesn’t include deaths from natural causes, existing conditions or patients.
 The profession is dangerous enough for staff, but they are also responsible for the health and safety of the public also.

 We can help loved ones claim compensation for the loss of life, or if that person has become seriously ill or disabled.
 We aim to seek damages to help support families during such horrid events to help ease the burden.
 Contact us on 08082391859 for friendly and empathetic advice.

-What advantages do I have if I claim for negligence compensation with Friends Legal?
+What advantages do I have if I claim for negligence compensation with Workplace Injury Claims?